Gmina Granowo

-Gmina Granowo is a rural gmina (administrative district) in Grodzisk Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Granowo is a rural gmina (administrative district) in Grodzisk County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the village of Granowo, which lies approximately 12 km east of Grodzisk Wielkopolski and 33 km south-west of the regional capital Poznań.

 The gmina covers an area of 68.42 km2, and as of 2006 its total population is 4,921 (5,042 in 2011).

 Villages

 Gmina Granowo contains the villages and settlements of Bielawy, Dalekie, Drużyn, Granówko, Granowo, Januszewice, Kotowo, Kubaczyn, Niemierzyce, Separowo, Strzępiń and Zemsko.

 Neighbouring gminas

 Gmina Granowo is bordered by the gminas of Buk, Grodzisk Wielkopolski, Kamieniec, Opalenica and Stęszew.